FS-Grimm/FS-Grimm/README.md

 - 👋 Hi, I’m @FS-Grimm
 - 👀 I’m interested in videogames and progamming develpoment
-- 🌱 I’m currently learning OOP
+- 🌱 I’m currently learning Software Magment
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---